Skip to navigation Skip to content

 Customers who cannot provide all the information in the initial contact, must:

-Tell the customer their application will not progress until all information is received.
+Tell the customer their application cannot commence until all information is received.

 If the customer requests the form be posted to them, explain:

-• the application will not progress and debt repayment will continue at the current rate until the information is received
+• the application cannot commence, and debt repayment will continue at the current rate or calculated rate until the information is received, and

-• Child Support will need to speak with them to discuss the information they provide, and
+• Child Support will need to speak with them to discuss the information they provide

 Review the Statement of financial details for debt repayment form.
 Check the form: